 If the in-office procedure approach is not really your thing, there are also a few amazing at-home methods you can try.

-Containing a natural alpha-hydroxy acid that’s rich in vitamin C (helps rebuild collagen), lemons work miracles and reduce the appearance of scars,brightening the skin.
+Containing a natural alpha-hydroxy acid that’s rich in vitamin C (helps rebuild collagen), lemons work miracles and reduce the appearance of scars, brightening the skin.
 It’s as simple as applying fresh lemon juice directly to your acne scars and leaving it to work its magic for about fifteen minutes before rinsing it off.
-Easy peasy lemon squeezy, literally.
+Easy peasy lemon squeezy.

 At-Home Chemical Peels

-With its skin-soothing properties, aloe vera is bursting with vitamins that can help your skin to heal itself and it’s gentle enough to use on the severest of scars and the most sensitive skins.
+With its skin-soothing properties, aloe vera is bursting with vitamins that can help your skin to heal itself.
+It’s also gentle enough to use on the severest of scars and the most sensitive skins.
 It also moistens, helping to keep your skin soft and ready for whatever.

 Okay, what about over-the-counter treatments?